animetosho/node-yencode/README.md

 Calculates the CRC32 of a sequence of *len* null bytes, returning the resulting CRC32 as a 4 byte Buffer.
 You can supply a starting CRC32 value by passing it in the second parameter.
+If *len* is negative, it will remove that many null bytes instead.

 **Example**